itssasanka/vue-norris/README.md

 Your Vue-Norris app is running and is accessible on localhost:5000!

 ## Without Docker
+Make sure you have `nodejs` installed and properly setup
 ```
 npm install -g vue-cli
 npm install